Maikel Garcia Preview, Player Props: Royals vs. White Sox

-After going 0-for-4 in his most recent game, Maikel Garcia and the Kansas City Royals face the Chicago White Sox (who will hand the ball to Dylan Cease) at 7:40 PM ET on Monday.
+The Kansas City Royals and Maikel Garcia, who went 0-for-4 last time out, battle Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Tuesday at 4:40 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Blue Jays.
+He had a hitless performance in his previous game (0-for-4) against the Blue Jays.

 Maikel Garcia Game Info & Props vs. the White Sox